se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     You can refer to the [official documentation](https://cli.angular.io/) for a complete list of the CLI commands.

     The Angular CLI also helps developers follow good development practices.
-Let us see how.<br/> The Angular CLI has out-of-the-box integration with <tooltip content="Codelyzer is an open source tool that checks whether the pre-defined coding guidelines have been followed or not">**Codelyzer**</tooltip>.
+For example, The Angular CLI has out-of-the-box integration with <tooltip content="Codelyzer is an open source tool that checks whether the pre-defined coding guidelines have been followed or not">**Codelyzer**</tooltip>.
     Codelyzer lints your code against the [official Angular style guide](https://angular.io/guide/styleguide).
 With Angular CLI, you can simply run the command `ng lint` to get an analysis of whether your code follows the "best practices".